 Blogging is also great for getting search traffic.
-Search engines has experimented with video thumbnails and other snippets on the search engines but they have got back to plain text results.
+Search engines have experimented with video thumbnails and other snippets on search engines but they have gotten back to plain text results.

 It is a clear indication that people prefer content pages on websites over other types of media.

-Out of the 100k views I’ve got for my blog in the last 90 days, more than 50% has come from organic search.
-That’s free traffic for which I haven’t paid a penny for (except hosting costs).
+Out of the 100k views I’ve got for my blog in the last 90 days, more than 50% have come from organic searches.
+That’s free traffic for which I haven’t paid a penny (except hosting costs).

 And the best part is that I will continue to get traffic in the future for a long time for the content that I have created already.
 This article can be of value to someone even after a few years.

-One of the reasons that text based content is still going strong is because it is easy to skim through a blog post and see the structure of the entire content in one glance.
+One of the reasons that text-based content is still going strong is that it is easy to skim through a blog post and see the structure of the entire content in one glance.

 But that doesn’t mean videos are out of fashion.
-Which leads us to the 2nd best content marketing method…
+This leads us to the 2nd best content marketing method…

-Creating videos and posting it on a video platform like YouTube is also a very good way to earn attention from prospective customers.
+Creating videos and posting them on a video platform like YouTube is also a very good way to earn the attention of prospective customers.
 Videos build trust because it shows the human behind the content.

 I am not an aggressive YouTube yet, but I have posted a few hundred videos on my YouTube channel and the channel has got almost 30,000 subscribers already.